msoucy/msoucy.me/content/2015/10/22-magic-set-editor-redux.md

 Category: code
 ---

-For my independant study this semester, I've been working on revitalizing a project that I started working on last year:
+For my independent study this semester, I've been working on revitalizing a project that I started working on last year:

 [Magic Set Editor][MSE post]